 It is important to note that Wisconsin and Minnesota administer different surveys to their high school students.
 Students in grades 6, 9, and 12 from Houston County complete the Minnesota Student Survey every three years.
-Table 7 shows that, on average, the rate for those 9th and 12th grade students was determined.
 Not all indicators were comparable to the YRBS.
 Not all questions are asked at every school or reported in the county summaries.